Princess Margaretha of Sweden: Marriage and family

-She was a maternal aunt of King Harald V of Norway and Kings Baudouin and Albert II of Belgium; and grandaunt of King Philippe of Belgium and Grand Duke Henri of Luxembourg.
+She was a maternal aunt of King Harald V of Norway and Kings Baudouin and Albert II of Belgium; and great aunt of King Philippe of Belgium and Grand Duke Henri of Luxembourg.

 Activities

 Margaretha adjusted herself well in Denmark, which she had often visited on family occasions during her upbringing.
 She lived a private life devoted to her family on the estate Bernstorffshøj in Gentofte and generally avoided publicity, and kept in close contact with her relations abroad.
 She was interested in social issues in Sweden, and became the patron of several charity organisations in Denmark, and was the chairperson of Gentofte Børnevenner.

 She was a leading guest at the 1947 wedding of Princess Elizabeth and Philip, Duke of Edinburgh.

 After the death of her sister Queen Astrid of Belgium in 1935, she became a great support for her sister's young children in Belgium.
 After the death of her other sister, the Norwegian Crown Princess Märtha in 1954, she also became a great support for her sister's children in Norway.
 She was the godmother of Astrid's grandchildren, the twins Prince Jean of Luxembourg and Princess Margaretha of Liechtenstein, as well as Märtha's daughter Princess Ragnhild, and granddaughter, princess Märtha Louise of Norway.

 Her spouse died in 1964.
-As a widow, she was often back in Sweden, where she would join other members of the Swedish royal house in representative duties at official ceremonies — most notably, the Nobel Prize.
+As a widow, she was often back in Sweden, where she would join other members of the Swedish royal house in representative duties at official ceremonies – most notably, the Nobel Prize.
 To her family, she was affectionately known as "Tante Ta" ("Aunt Ta").

-She died in Kongsted, near Fakse, Denmark, in 1977.
+She died at Tranemosegård in Kongsted, near Fakse, Denmark, on 4 January 1977.